learn-co-curriculum/devops-m3-sql-select/README.md

 </table>

 ### Pattern Matching

 The `LIKE` keyword is used in a WHERE clause to look for a pattern in a column.
 We can use two wildcards with LIKE:

-- `%`  Represents zero, one, or multiple characters
+- `%`  Represents zero, one, or multiple characters.
-- `_`  Represents a single character
+- `_`  Represents a single character.

 For example:

 - `'%abc'` matches words that end in "abc".
 - `'abc%'` matches words that start with "abc".
 - `'%abc%'` matches words that contain "abc" as a substring.
-- `'a_b'` matches 3 letter words that start with "a" and end with "b".
+- `'a_b'` matches 3-letter words that start with "a" and end with "b".

 We can also use functions that convert a string to lowercase or uppercase to perform case-insensitive matching:

 - `LOWER(str)` - return the lowercase version of string `str`.
 - `UPPER(str)` - return the uppercase version of string `str`.